 Summary: Mortals said to be chosen by the Ayr to represent them.

 According to legend and lore, Aythryn or the Elevated were the chosen heralds of the Ayr.
 Mortal creatures raised by the Ayr into divinity.
 The Aythryn were gifted a portion of the Ayr’s power; In raising the Aythryn the Ayr gave them command of the Lingua and the gift of seeing beyond sight.
 As heralds and emissaries it was the Aythryn who spoke for the Ayr, translating their vast and incomprehensible wills to the mortal realm.
-The elevated chosen were themselves no longer fully mortal, and while they were more able to relate to mortals than the Ayr, their minds worked in different ways from either.
+The elevated chosen were themselves no longer fully mortal, and while they were more able to relate to mortals than the Ayr, their minds worked differently from either.
 The elevated inspired and frustrated the mortal Linguists of Aeldos for they possessed innately what most linguists spent their lives pursuing; mastery of the languages of the gods.
 Most Aythryn avoided human politics and entanglements, acting only as messengers, however a handful were permitted to spend their lives amongst humans, acting independently or at the alien wills of their creators.
 As with any being living in the world these Aythryn made connections to the mortal world, building domains and families and pursuing goals both common and arcane.
 It was out of this small group that the Ayrkin arose.

 Also known as: Ayrborn, Ayrblood, or Ayrkyn